TiranB/Powerquery-ETL-Automation/README.md

     - Used the Add Column > Standard > Multiply option to create a calculated column.
     - Adjusted the formula to apply the discount correctly:
       (Sales Amount = Order Quantity × Unit Sell Price × (1 - Discount Percent))
-    - Rename the column into 'Sale Amount'
+    - Rename the column into *Sale Amount*
     - Round the sale amounts into two decimal points. ( transform --- rounding --- round)
  5. Added Days to Ship Column
-    - Select the 'ship date' column first and then 'order date'
+    - Select the *ship date* column first and then *order date*
     - Used Add Column > Date > Subtract Days to calculate the time taken to ship.
-    - Rename the new column 'Days to Ship'
+    - Rename the new column *Days to Ship*
  6. Standardized SalesPerson Names
     - Used Add Column > Column from Examples > From Selection.
     - Provided an example (e.g., just the first name without titles like "Mr", "Mrs") in the first row.